bounswe/bounswe2022group9/deliverables/CMPE451_Customer_Presentation_Milestone_1/Milestone-Group-Review.md

 When our project plan is checked, it can be seen that we succesfully complied with our project plan and we plan to continue successfully tracking project plan during the course.

+#### 3.4 Project Plan

+Project plan is one of the most important components of a project.
+To prepare a project plan, we first decided what are the tasks in this project and then we decided  how much time each seperate tasks requires.
+We carefully considered prerequisite relationships of the tasks (e.g., sign up functionality is a prerequisite for login functionality, while database configuration is a prerequisite for both them).
+There is a famous saying, "If you place the first button of a shirt wrong, then all remaining buttons will be placed wrong."
+We decided the order and start-end times of the jobs according the time consumption of the jobs, our groups internal dynamics,  milestone deadlines and prerequisite relationships of the jobs.

+To prepare our project plan, we have used an open-source project planning tool named Project Libre.

+When the current version of the software and the project plan is compared, it can be easily seen that we are tracking the project plan successfully.

 ### 4. Evaluation of tools and processes you have used to manage your team project.

     i) Meeting formats: every wednesday @22.00 @Discord